arainko/ducktape/docs/total_transformations/configuring_transformations.md

             the first argument is the path to the field we're configuring (all Field configs operate on the destination type)
 ```

-and now for the second one:
+...and now for the second one:

 ```scala
 Case.const(_.paymentMethods.element.at[wire.PaymentMethod.Transfer], domain.PaymentMethod.Cash)